Strange96/LogOps/README.md

 Parent repository for LogOps, containing links to the repositories that contain the services which make up LogOps

 # Setup requirements
-In order to run LogOps, you must have Docker, Docker-Compose and Python installed.
+In order to run LogOps, you must have:
+* Docker
+* docker-compose in a version compatible with version 3.7 files.
+E.g. version 1.25.0.
+* python3

 To get the entire system, clone this repository along the submodules with:

  `git clone --recurse-submodules https://github.com/Strange96/LogOps`

 # LogOps run instructions

 Running the script: `runLogOps.sh`, will start all the services.